 Step 4.
 Preparation course

-Attend a training course of six short sessions spread out over three weeks to help you decide if fostering is right for you and your family, and learn about the skills required to help you look after foster children.
-The course is generally run over 2 Saturdays and 2 evenings and is led by social workers and foster carers who will be able to share their own experiences of fostering and answer questions you may have.
+Attend a training course of five short sessions spread out over two weeks to help you decide if fostering is right for you and your family, and learn about the skills required to help you look after foster children.
+The course is generally run over two Saturdays and one mid-week evening and is led by social workers and foster carers who will be able to share their own experiences of fostering and answer questions you may have.

 Step 5 - Complete your assessment

 Step 6 - Attend a fostering panel

 Gain recommendation for approval from the Fostering Panel, who will fully discuss your assessment with you and decide whether to recommend you as a foster carer for Suffolk County Council.
 Soon after, you will receive a letter form the Fostering Service confirming the decision.

 Step 7 - Start fostering

-You will be supported by a team of social workers from your local area to help you provide foster care for Suffolk children, and have access to local training and support from other foster carers.
+You will be supported by a team of social workers from your local area to help you provide foster care for Suffolk children, and will have access to local training and support from other foster carers.